FairyHmm/Language/README.md

-# Old-English
+# Language
-A paste for the Old English thread of the Language Simp server.
+Language related pastes.

 ## Usage
 This is intended to be public knowledge, viewable and editable by everyone.